Orange Cake Recipe (Moist, Made With Whole Oranges)

 baked whole orange cake in springform pan

-Bake at 350F/177C for 45-50 minutes or until the cake doesn’t jiggle and a tester comes out clean.
+Bake for 45-50 minutes or until tester inserted in the center comes out clean.

-icing sugar, butter, zest and orange juice in measuring bowl.
+Icing sugar, butter, orange zest and water in measuring cup.

-Make optional icing by whisking together with a fork: butter, icing sugar, orange juice and zest.
+Optional: Make the glaze or frosting by whisking together the butter, icing sugar, orange juice, and zest.

-Whole Orange Cake on plate dusted with icing sugar and decorated with orange slice and zest
+Orange cake dusted with icing sugar and decorated with orange slices and rind.

 Let cake cool completely on a wire rack.
-Dust the entire cake with icing sugar or frost with frosting/glaze.
-Decorate this perfect orange cake with orange slices and orange peel.
+Dust with icing sugar or frost with frosting/glaze if desired.
+Decorate with orange slices and/or orange peel.

 Shortcuts

-• Skip the orange buttercream glaze or icing.
-Just dust the top of the cake with icing [confectioner] sugar.
+• Keep the finish simple: Skip the glaze or frosting and dust the cooled cake with icing (confectioners’) sugar instead.

 Rate this recipe here